 taken from &quot;Biographie de Liu Xiaobo&quot; by the French sinologist Jean-Philippe Béja

 Gardens that honour Liu Xiaobo

-Liu Xiaobo is honoured in the Garden of Milan - Monte Stella.
+Liu Xiaobo is honoured in the Gardens of Milan - Monte Stella e Warsaw.